cwboden/.dotfiles/docs/_posts/2023-05-07-comparing-deaths-door-and-tunic.md

 While both games are polished and enjoyable, I hold *TUNIC* in higher esteem and would recommend it over *Death's Door*.

+That being said, if you enjoyed one, you'll likely enjoy the other!
+I look forward to the next entry from either studio and how they'll refine the *Souls*-like formula next.

 ## Appendix
 Below are some diagrams referenced above.
 They are a bit too large to squeeze